kristimarkus1/rockpaperscissors/README.md

 ## How to Play

 1. Choose Rock, Paper, or Scissors by clicking the respective button.
-2. The computer will automatically choose one of the three options.
+2. The computer will automatically choose one of the three options randomly.
 3. The winner of the round is decided by the following rules:
    - Rock beats Scissors.
    - Scissors beats Paper.